NathanTCz/xml_file/README.md

   </maintainers>
 <project>
 ```
-Finally, the `text` method will set the text content of an XML element.
+Finally, the 'text' method will set the text content of an XML element.
 Following example:
 ```ruby
 xml_file '/opt/whole.xml' do
   text '//maintainer[last()]', 'Ray'